 \subsubsection{Social Interaction as the Engine of Evolution}

-Agents in our simulation are social beings, not just task-executors.
-Their growth is fundamentally driven by a structured cycle of social engagement.
-This process begins with proactive planning, where an agent selects interaction targets and conversation topics based on its current goals, state (e.g., economic needs), and existing personality.
-The interaction itself unfolds through natural language dialogue, facilitating the exchange of knowledge, opinions, and social cues.
+Agents in the simulation are social beings whose growth is fundamentally driven by a structured cycle of social engagement.
+The process begins with proactive planning, where an agent selects interaction targets and conversation topics based on its current goals, state, economic needs, and existing profile.
+The interaction itself unfolds through natural-language dialogue, facilitating the exchange of knowledge, opinions, and social cues.

 Each social event triggers a post-interaction reflection phase.
-During this phase, the agent updates its internal models of other agents (e.g., relation, attitude) and, most importantly, feeds the experiential data into its memory systems.
+During this phase the agent updates its internal models of other agents, such as relation and attitude, and feeds the experiential data into its memory systems.
 This act of consolidation is what translates transient social encounters into lasting changes in the agent's core identity, such as its values and behavioral tendencies.
-This feedback loop, where the current profile guides social action, and social outcomes reshape the profile, is the core mechanism for agent evolution.
+This feedback loop, in which the current profile guides social action and social outcomes reshape the profile, is the core mechanism of agent evolution.